mBurse Blog

 Written by mBurse Team Member | Jul 31, 2023 6:15:32 PM

-Why a standard vehicle is necessary for fair reimbursements
+Why is a standard vehicle necessary for fair reimbursements

 If an organization has workers who drive as part of their jobs, they may elect to have those workers use their own personal vehicles.
 The most common programs to manage those personal vehicles are car allowances and cents-per-mile reimbursements.